biocommons/biocommons.seqrepo/README.md

     >> sr["NC_000001.11"][780000:780020]
     'TGGTGGCACGCGCTTGTAGT'

+    # Optional: Install with the `shell` dependency group
-    # Or, use the seqrepo shell for even easier access
+    # and use the seqrepo shell
+    $ pip install "biocommons.seqrepo[shell]"
     $ seqrepo start-shell -i 2018-11-26
     In [1]: sr["NC_000001.11"][780000:780020]
     Out[1]: 'TGGTGGCACGCGCTTGTAGT'